Physiology & Pathology Sciences

 The following table lists how many physiology and pathology sciences graduations there were in 2018-2019 for each degree level.

 What Physiology & Pathology Sciences Majors Need to Know

-In an O*NET survey, physiology majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+People with careers related to physiology were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for Physiology Majors

 According to O*NET survey takers, a major in physiology should prepare you for careers in which you will need to be knowledgeable in the following areas:

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.